Bruno Spagnolini: Helicopter scandal

-A report on September 3, 2013, noted that the corruption trial of Spagnolini and Orsi was set to resume within the month, “with defense lawyers prepared to call an international witness list of top government officials and industry leaders.”
-It was noted that possible defense witnesses included Ratan Tata, the former chairman of India's Tata Group; Indian defense minister A.K.
-Antony; and former UK defense secretary Geoffrey Hoon.
-The defense was “expected to argue that Orsi and Spagnolini did nothing outside the normal scope of accepted business practices in India in winning the contract.”
-A report noted that “AgustaWestland could be blacklisted by the Indian government under terms of its new and strict anti-corruption laws if Orsi and Spagnolini are convicted” and that India had “begun its own inquiry into the matter.”
+A report on 3 September 2013, noted that the corruption trial of Spagnolini and Orsi was set to resume within the month, “with defence lawyers prepared to call an international witness list of top government officials and industry leaders”.
+It was noted that possible defence witnesses included Ratan Tata, the former chairman of India's Tata Group; Indian defense minister A.K.
+Antony; and former UK defence secretary Geoffrey Hoon.
+The defence was “expected to argue that Orsi and Spagnolini did nothing outside the normal scope of accepted business practices in India in winning the contract.”
+A report noted that “AgustaWestland could be blacklisted by the Indian government under terms of its new and strict anti-corruption laws if Orsi and Spagnolini are convicted” and that India had “begun its own inquiry into the matter”.
 This practically ended the so called "VVIP Chopper Deal" forever.

-A Reuters report on June 12, 2014, stated that the verdict in the trial of Spagnolini and Orsi “could be crucial for Finmeccanica's efforts to restore its reputation at a time when the group is restructuring its business and fighting for contracts in emerging countries.”
-It was reported on July 29, 2014, that as Spagnolini and Orsi awaited sentencing, perhaps in October, for the helicopter deal, an Italian magistrate had halted a separate investigation into the alleged payment of kickbacks to secure the helicopter sale, while accepting a “negligible fine” as part of a settlement.
+A Reuters report on 12 June 2014, stated that the verdict in the trial of Spagnolini and Orsi “could be crucial for Finmeccanica's efforts to restore its reputation at a time when the group is restructuring its business and fighting for contracts in emerging countries.”
+It was reported on 29 July 2014, that as Spagnolini and Orsi awaited sentencing, perhaps in October, for the helicopter deal, an Italian magistrate had halted a separate investigation into the alleged payment of kickbacks to secure the helicopter sale, while accepting a “negligible fine” as part of a settlement.
 In August 2014, India banned Finmeccanica from future government contracts.

-On October 9, 2014, Spagnolini and Orsi were sentenced to two years in prison for false bookkeeping but were acquitted of international corruption, a charge on which the prosecutor had asked the court to sentence Orsi to six years in prison and Spagnolini to five years in prison.
+On 9 October 2014, Spagnolini and Orsi were sentenced to two years in prison for false bookkeeping but were acquitted of international corruption, a charge on which the prosecutor had asked the court to sentence Orsi to six years in prison and Spagnolini to five years in prison.
 Judge Luisa Bovitutti said that the false bookkeeping conviction concerned 2009 and 2010 invoices.
 “In reading the verdict,” reported the Wall Street Journal, “the judge said that while prosecutors had proven that fake invoices had been issued, there was no corruption.”
 This represented an apparent rejection of the prosecution's argument that there existed “a direct connection between the false invoices and the payment of kickbacks.”

 Orsi and Spagnolini's sentences were suspended.